 During her playing days at Montevallo, she was a two-time All-American, three-time All-Region and four-time All-Conference player.
 She was named South Region Player of the Year in her junior season and led the nation in assists both her junior and senior years.
 Balaam was a captain for three years for the Falcons and was awarded the Most Valuable Player award three times and equaled the team's record in career points.
 The 2008 graduate is also a member of the Montevallo Hall of Fame.

 After completing her college career, Balaam was scouted to play semi-professionally in Iceland where she ended her season with a game-winning goal and was named to the National Premier League's Team of the Week.
-In the spring of 2009, Balaam was the assistant coach at Hoover High School and was a part of the coaching staff for the Alabama Youth Soccer Olympic Development Program.
+She then went on to play with the Atlanta Silverbacks W-League team.
+In 2011, the team won the national championship while losing just one game all season.
+The following two years Balaam captained the team and was one of the leaders for most minutes played in the season.